danionescu0/home-automation/python-server/readme.md

 * "type" -> can be "switch" or "dimmer"
 * "properties" will contain "send_to_device": "the_zwave_node_id"
    and for "dimmer" it will contain  "max_value": a value between 0 and 255
+   - if it conatins "shortcut" : true then it will be shown in the UI in the most frequently used
 * "room" -> room name

 Switch: